tmehrkam1/piclockjs/README.md

 Due to changes in Weather Underground, PiClock needed a new provider for weather information.
 I use JS during my day job, so I went from writing a few test scripts to a full blown backend.
 Once I had the backend in place, I built a simple HTML front end to lay on top of it.

-Ok - no warranty, may cause universe implosion.
-Use at your own risk.  standard GPL.

-"should work"

-radar images are CONUS only as far as I can tell.
+radar images are US only as far as I can tell.
 Background color changes depending on the temp.
 takes feeds from openweather for current conditions and US NWS for forecast.
-This may limit the forecast to CONUS only.
+This currently limits the forecast to US only.

 The design allows you to view the interface from either a directly attached monitor, or any browser like an iPad.
+Clicking the interface switches from day to night modes.
+If you are using the PI 7" LCD, it also dims the display in night mode.

 ![2018-06-19-155046_800x480_scrot](https://user-images.githubusercontent.com/8691286/41620765-b491af4c-73d8-11e8-8f87-5b3ecf280aad.png)